arturoam00/evoman_strategies/README.md

 ```bash
 $ ./setup.sh
 ```
 to obtain the latest version of the framework.
-This will preserved just a static copy of the framework folder.
+This will preserve just a static copy of the framework folder.
 If one wanted to update the framework, just run `setup.sh` again.

 Depending on your preferences, you can install the dependencies with `pipenv` or `pip`: